Kelephan pony

 Technical build description:

 Chaimois appear to be fairly angular.
-They very, but very slightly resemble of chamois in their build.
+They itty bitty slightly, resemble of chamois in their build.
 It's still pony, or equine in general, but they do lack elegant curves, such as baroque horses would have, or Arabian horses.
 Quarter horse, if it was smaller, would be considerable reference.
 I myself used Irish pony for first reference since that individual pony was fitting well.
-But later I realized that the breed is generally not resembling of what I imagined.
+But later I realized that the breed is generally, not resembling of what I imagined.
 I searched a lot, but couldn't find a horse breed, that would be 100% usable as reference.
 I think adding some donkey, mule or zebra feature to the design (such as shape of back or behind) would be acceptable.
-Actually using hinny as reference could work very well.
+Actually, using hinny as reference could work very well.

 Wild behavior: